ruslan-kotri/KTSerializer/README.md

 Why this project was started.

-At first, I needed a quick, but rather robust serializer to store data between application sessions.
+At first, I needed a quick, but rather robust .NET serializer, preferrably written in C#, to store data between application sessions.
 .NET ProtoBuf serializer by Marc Gravell was my initial choice because it was quick enough, produced small data output and was open-source.
 Actually, it's still used by many of my projects.
 Not a bad thing, after all.